andrenq/trading/README.md

 -   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from an account, based on the accountID.

 ### Future Improvements
- - Auto update of stocks data.
+ - Auto update of IEX data.
  - Ability to create short positions.
  - Use social security number to create unic users.
- - Add the functionality to create more than one account for each trader
+ - Add the functionality to create more than one account for each trader.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzgwNzAyMTA0LDExNzAyMjU4NTMsMTAxMT
-Y1NDQ5NSwzMTA2ODQ3NjQsLTExMzIwMTg1OSwxNzcwNzQ4ODM2
-LC0xMjYzMDU3MjYxLC0yMTQ1OTA0NzM2LDI5MTQ0OTU4NCwyMD
-QwMjk3NjIyXX0=
+eyJoaXN0b3J5IjpbMTM3MTc4ODQyMCwxMTcwMjI1ODUzLDEwMT
+E2NTQ0OTUsMzEwNjg0NzY0LC0xMTMyMDE4NTksMTc3MDc0ODgz
+NiwtMTI2MzA1NzI2MSwtMjE0NTkwNDczNiwyOTE0NDk1ODQsMj
+A0MDI5NzYyMl19
 -->